Notice!

 Relative Illumination

-Using a Xenon flash can render deceptive results, but no flash at all will cause the light sources under test, to saturate the camera's imager, even film, if you can remember back to those dark times, has a similar problem, called overexposing the film.
+Using a Xenon flash can render deceptive results, but no flash at all will cause the light sources under test to saturate the camera's imager; even film, if you can remember back to those dark times, has a similar problem, called overexposure.
 In either case it makes, or rather it can make to different light sources that have very different brightness, appear to be equivalent.
-To avoid this sort of thing, I used a partial flash, some external lighting, and a side by side comparison in the above photo, to show that my Single Cell LED Flashlight, and the original Lights Of America lamp are indeed close enough in brightness to calm such concerns.
+To avoid this sort of thing, I used a partial flash, some external lighting, and a side by side comparison in the above photo, to show that my Single Cell LED Flashlight, and the original Lights of America lamp are indeed close enough in brightness to calm such concerns.

 Some perspective:

 This project will teach you things that you only learn by actually building something real.
 This device operates on as little as 0.76 volts.
-Since Flashlight Cells are specified to be at their End Of Life at 0.9 volts no load, such a device will suck all the life out of it's battery.
-Perhaps even more interesting, Power Mosfet (Metal oxide Field Effect Transistors) require as much as 4.0 volts of Gate (input) voltage to even begin to turn the device on.
-So directly driving the gate of a mosfet with even a brand spanking new 1.6 volt cell is not going to work.
-I solve this by building an ultra low voltage oscillator that has at it's heart a Germanium Transistor, This oscillator drives a transformer (multi tap coil actually [T1]) that is half wave rectified [D1] and stored in a capacitor [C2] before providing bias through [R7] to the two mosfets [Q3] and [Q4].
-The bias oscillator is very stable, owed to the fact that it just loves to oscillate, as little as 0.15 volts DC accross the power supply rails will cause this oscillator to break into oscillation, hence the need for a Germanium transistor [Q1], but to get usable output from it requires 0.45 volts. or so.
-The mosfets I used begin turning on at a gate voltage of around 3.0 volts, which assuming a "D" Cell voltage of atleast 0.76 volts, enough for the oscillator formed by ([Q3],[Q4],[T2]) to oscillate powerfully enough to light all 20 series wired LEDs. albeit very dimly, while drawing 7.6 milliamperes.
+Since flashlight cells are specified to be at their End Of Life (EOL) at 0.9 volts no load, such a device will suck all the life out of its battery.
+Perhaps even more interesting, Power MOSFET (Metal Oxide Field Effect Transistors) require as much as 4.0 volts of Gate (input) voltage to even begin to turn the device on.
+So directly driving the gate of a MOSFET with even a brand spanking new 1.6 volt cell is not going to work.
+I solve this by building an ultra low voltage oscillator that has at it's heart a Germanium Transistor.
+There is nothing all that special about this germanium PNP transistor, it won't be subjected to collector current above 20 ma, or voltages above 6 or 7 volts, the whole thing runs on a single flashlight cell.
+As far as Ft goes an audio transistor would be just fine.
+Beta gain, well 15 would probably work, get the best you can, without spending extra for it, a Beta of 50 is fine, and 200 is ridiculous, though it would probably work even better.
+Basically the audio final power-amp in a six transistor radio is a common transistor, just make sure it's PNP germanium, you can test that by measuring the forward junction drop from the emitter to the base.
+This oscillator drives a transformer (multi-tap coil actually [T1]) that is half wave rectified [D1] and stored in a capacitor [C2] before providing bias through [R7] to the two MOSFETS [Q3] and [Q4].
+The bias oscillator is very stable, owed to the fact that it just loves to oscillate, as little as 0.15 volts DC across the power supply rails will cause this oscillator to break into oscillation, hence the need for a Germanium transistor [Q1], but to get usable output from it requires 0.45 volts. or so.
+The MOSFETS I used begin turning on at a gate voltage of around 3.0 volts, which assuming a "D" cell voltage of at least 0.76 volts, enough for the oscillator formed by ([Q3],[Q4],[T2]) to oscillate powerfully enough to light all 20 series wired LEDs, albeit very dimly, while only drawing 7.6 milliamperes.

+Please reference the above schematic while reading this section, or you are likely to get confused.
 The effect of lengthening diode array DA1, that is to add an extra diode, is to add an extra half a volt to the bias oscillators DC output, the converse is also true, shorten it by one diode, and it runs a half a volt lower.
-I mention this incase the Mosfet you find, has an unusually high, or low, gate threshold voltage.
-On a similar note, R5, and R6, have the same value, the significance here is that at low currents a Silicon junction drops 0.5 volts, this is true for the emitter base junction of Q2 and for each of the diodes in DA1, as designed they add up to 2.5 volts, and the voltage drop across R5 sets up a current that adds an additional Zero-to-0.5 volts across the potentiometer R6, for a total bias output that is adjustable from 2.5 volts to 3.0 volts.
-I had this very nice switched potentiometer but it was 2.5k ohm.
-To make this circuit suitable for using this potentiometer, I changed R5 to 2.4k as that was the closest value I could find to 2500 ohms, the value of the potentiometer I substituted the 5k ohm pot with.
+I mention this in case the MOSFETS you find, have an unusually high, or low, gate threshold voltage.
+On a similar note, R5, and R6, have the same value.
+The significance here is that at low currents a Silicon junction drops 0.5 volts, this is true for the emitter base junction of Q2 and for each of the diodes in DA1.
+As designed they add up to 2.5 volts, and the voltage drop across R5 sets up a current that adds an additional zero-to-0.5 volts across the potentiometer R6, for a total bias output that is adjustable from 2.5 to 3.0 volts.
+I had this very nice switched potentiometer but it was 2.5k ohms.
+To make this circuit suitable for using this potentiometer, I changed R5 to 2.4k, as that was the closest value I could find to 2500 ohms, the value of the potentiometer I substituted the 5k ohm pot with.

-The previous substitution is one of many possible substitutions, obviously there is a limit to how low, or for that matter high, you can go before you begin to affect the performance of the bias regulator.
-Going lower you begin to draw ever more current from, the oscillators signal coming out of T1, and D1 which then require more initial starting voltage from the "D" cell battery, going the other direction you may actually improve on the initial starting voltage spec, only to end up making the regulator unstable, I list below a few guesstimates based on some experimental testing of the bias circuit.
+The previous substitution is one of many possible substitutions, obviously there is a limit to how low, or for that matter how high, you can go before you begin to affect the performance of the bias regulator.
+Going lower you begin to draw ever more current from the oscillators signal coming out of T1 and D1 which then require more initial starting voltage from the "D" cell battery.
+Going the other direction you may actually improve on the initial starting voltage spec, only to end up making the regulator unstable.
+I list below a few guesstimates based on some experimental testing of the bias circuit.

 Value of "D" cell voltage